cnord/doc-security-center/english/07-personnel-manager.md

 ### Operator’s Rights in "Nord-LAN Key Configurator" Module

-![Operator’s rights in the "Nord-LAN key Configurator" module][id-07-09]
+\imgcapt{img/empman-01-07.png}{Operator’s rights in the "Nord-LAN key Configurator" module}

 * "Enter into the program" - permission to launch the "Nord-LAN keys Configurator" module.